-Generally speaking, fondue bourguignonne is best prepared in a cast iron pot that you can transfer from stove to stand.
+Generally speaking, fondue bourguignonne is best prepared in a cast iron pot like this one from Cuisinart that you can transfer from stove to stand.
 I like the cast iron for fondue chinois or cheese fondues as well, but ceramic would work too.
 Chocolate fondue is best served in smaller, ceramic pots.
 Be sure to stir often and pay attention to the amount of heat the holder is giving.
 Burned fondue is no bueno.
-Here are a couple of key items that I still keep on hand below.

 Keep Your Holidays Easy!